Skip to Content

 Kid Care CHIP is Wyoming’s Children’s Health Insurance Program designed to provide health, vision and dental insurance to Wyoming’s children and teens through the age of 18.

-Kid Care CHIP is available to children in families with income below 205% of the federal poverty level who are not eligible for Medicaid.
+Kid Care CHIP is available to children in families with income below 205% of the federal poverty level who earn too much to qualify for Medicaid.

 Household Size205%